-The home 2.0 is a new EV charger from UK based company Hypervolt.
+The home 3.0 is an EV charger from UK-based company Hypervolt.
 Having received backing from Innovate UK, the Government-backed innovation and research agency, this new charger looks to make its mark on the home charging scene.

-This EV charger aims to bring premium features at an affordable price, and at the same time offering style and ease of use.
+This EV charger aims to bring premium features at an affordable price, and at the same time offer style and ease of use.

 The Hypervolt EV charger measures 328mm x 243mm x 101mm.
 This is smaller than chargers such as the Andersen A1 and Myenergi Zappi.
 The depth is only 101mm makes the Hypervolt quite slimline in comparison with most chargers.